stephens999/ash-orig/Rcode/intro.md

 - the ability to compare a model in which effects are proportional to error with model in which effects

+- unimodal distributions could be argued to be a primary motivation for shrinkage

+- bayesian coverage intervals (attempt to) give much stronger guarantess than standard confidence intervals.
+Eg among the 0.95 intervals excluding 0, less than 5% should actually be 0?

 Some advantages of the unimodal constraint:
 -more statsitically efficient (if true); show with small sample sizes.
 - less sensitive to number of components?
 Can allow number to tend to infinity?
-- may be less sensitive to local optima?
+- may be less sensitive to local optima? could demonstrate this by looking at convergence more carefully, and comparing results with random starting points.

 - it allows us to easily just vary sigma on a grid, and fit pi, which makes allowing different noise levels really easy!